rbafna6507/flightroutes/README.md

 }
 ```

+Distance is calculated in Kilometers using the Haversine distance between latitudes + longitudes.
+Time is calculated by assuming a 900 KMH average speed along each route.

 The API is equipped to handle invalid input queries and internal errors.
 In the case of no path existing, which is rare, it will return a helpful message instead of an array holding the path.

 <b>Note: The graph of airports is calculated and loaded into memory on startup of the Flask app. </b>